-Each institution must establish and maintain an Occupational Health and Safety Program (OHSP) as an essential part of the overall program of animal care and use (CFR 1984a, b, c; DHHS 2007; PHS 2002).
+Each institution must establish and maintain an occupational health and safety program (OHSP) as an essential part of the overall Program of animal care and use (CFR 1984a,b,c; DHHS 2009; PHS 2002).
 The OHSP must be consistent with federal, state, and local regulations and should focus on maintaining a safe and healthy workplace (Gonder 2002; Newcomer 2002; OSHA 1998a).
 The nature of the OHSP will depend on the facility, research activities, hazards, and animal species involved.
 The National Research Council's publication Occupational Health and Safety in the Care and Use of Research Animals (NRC 1997) contains guidelines and references for establishing and maintaining an effective, comprehensive OHSP (also see Appendix A).
-An effective OHSP requires coordination between the research program (as represented by the investigator), the animal care and use program (as represented by the AV, IO and the IACUC), the environmental health and safety program, occupational-health services, and administration (e.g., human resources, finance, and facility-maintenance personnel).
+An effective OHSP requires coordination between the research program (as represented by the investigator), the animal care and use Program (as represented by the AV, IO, and IACUC), the environmental health and safety program, occupational health services, and administration (e.g., human resources, finance, and facility maintenance personnel).
 Establishment of a safety committee may facilitate communication and promote ongoing evaluation of health and safety in the workplace.
 In some cases there is a regulatory requirement for such a committee.
-Operational and day-to-day responsibility for safety in the workplace resides with the laboratory or facility supervisor (e.g., principal investigator, facility director, or veterinarian) and depends on performance of safe work practices by all employees.
+Operational and day-to-day responsibility for safety in the workplace resides with the laboratory or facility supervisor (e.g., principal investigator, facility director, or a staff veterinarian) and depends on safe work practices by all employees.

-Control and Prevention Strategies

-In developing a comprehensive OHSP a hierarchy of control and prevention strategies should be followed that begins with the identification of hazards and the assessment of risk associated with those hazards.
+Control and Prevention Strategies A comprehensive OHSP should include a hierarchy of control and prevention strategies that begins with the identification of hazards and the assessment of risk associated with those hazards.
 Managing risk involves the following steps: first, the appropriate design and operation of facilities and use of appropriate safety equipment (engineering controls); second, the development of processes and standard operating procedures (SOPs; administrative controls); and finally, the provision of appropriate personal protective equipment (PPE) for employees.
-Managing risk, utilizing these strategies, requires that personnel be trained, adhere to good personal hygiene, be knowledgeable about the hazards in their work environment, understand the proper selection and use of equipment, follow established procedures, and utilize PPE provided.
+Special safety equipment should be used in combination with appropriate management and safety practices (NIH 2002; OSHA 1998a,b).
+Managing risk using these strategies requires that personnel be trained, maintain good personal hygiene, be knowledgeable about the hazards in their work environment, understand the proper selection and use of equipment, follow established procedures, and use the PPE provided.

-Hazard Identification and Risk Assessment

-The institutional OHSP should identify potential hazards in the work environment and conduct a critical assessment of the associated risks.
+Hazard Identification and Risk Assessment The institutional OHSP should identify potential hazards in the work environment and conduct a critical assessment of the associated risks.
 An effective OHSP ensures that the risks associated with the experimental use of animals are identified and reduced to minimal and acceptable levels.
-Hazard identification and risk assessment is an ongoing process that involves individuals qualified to assess dangers associated with the Program and implement commensurate safeguards.
+Hazard identification and risk assessment are ongoing processes that involve individuals qualified to assess dangers associated with the Program and implement commensurate safeguards.
 Health and safety specialists with knowledge in relevant disciplines should be involved in risk assessment and the development of procedures to manage such risks.

-Potential hazards include experimental hazards such as biologic agents (e.g., infectious agents or toxins), chemical agents (e.g., carcinogens and mutagens), radiation (e.g., radionuclides, X-rays, lasers) and physical hazards (e.g., needles and syringes).
+Potential hazards include experimental hazards such as biologic agents (e.g., infectious agents or toxins), chemical agents (e.g., carcinogens and mutagens), radiation (e.g., radionuclides, X-rays, lasers), and physical hazards (e.g., needles and syringes).
 The risks associated with unusual experimental conditions such as those encountered in field studies or wildlife research should also be addressed.
-Other potential hazards - such as animal bites, exposure to allergens, chemical cleaning agents, wet floors, cage washers and other equipment, lifting, ladder use, and zoonoses - that are inherent in or intrinsic to animal use, should be identified and evaluated.
+Other potential hazards-such as animal bites, exposure to allergens, chemical cleaning agents, wet floors, cage washers and other equipment, lifting, ladder use, and zoonoses-that are inherent in or intrinsic to animal use should be identified and evaluated.
 Once potential hazards have been identified, a critical ongoing assessment of the associated risks should be conducted to determine appropriate strategies to minimize or manage the risks.